mvolkmann/blog/src/swift.md

 - Can the `set` part of a computed property reject a potential change?

-- Why do `Picker` views appear to be disabled unless they are wrapped in a `NavigationView` and a `Form`?

 - How can I make all new Xcode projects default to iOS 15?
   Currently they default to iOS 14.

-- With over 3000 icons in SF Symbols, how can there be none related to sports or pets?
-  Perhaps Apple feels that emojis should be used for these.

-- Adoption of Swift and SwiftUI would be much higher if there was a way to generate an Android app from a Swift app.

-- Why do SwiftUI `ViewBuilders` support `if` and `switch` statements, but not `for` loops?
-We have to use the `ForEach` view instead.

-- I kind of miss the CSS ability to define styling across all of my views.

 - Adding an editor pane in Xcode displays the currently selected file, but it also remains displayed in the original editor pane.
   I want it to only be in the new editor pane.
   It would be even better if a file could be dragged to the right edge to create a new editor pane like in VS Code.

-- Is there a fuzzy search in Xcode to quickly open a file?
-  This would be similar to cmd-p in VS Code.